Dear Sandbox Clients, Friends and Family,

 Inflation is still enemy #1 and until CPI + Core inflation numbers go lower, the Fed will remain aggressive, trying to slow demand.
 Hiking rates by 3% in the last 6 months is very aggressive monetary policy, and we have not seen the impact of these moves yet, in the real economy.
 The concern is policy makers are reactionary and there is the potential they oversteer the economy into a recession next year.

 With the recent swoosh down in investment markets and the re-test of the June lows, the contrarian in us starts to become more optimistic.
 As Warren Buffett said, “be greedy when others are fearful” and we believe that market valuations are starting to approach levels, even with higher interest rates, will be great entry points for those with at least a few year time frame.
-We are not traders, we are not market timers and it's impossible to time the bottom.
-It's also hard to predict when the seller pressure stops, but know that every economic recession and investment market correction eventually stops, and the path forward and to future prosperity begins.
+We are not traders, we are not market timers and we don't know when or where the market will bottom.
+However, every recession, correction and bear market eventually ends and the path forward (or next business cycle) begins.

 At Sandbox, or goal is to provide educated and rational investment guidance and management to align with your financial and lifestyle goals.
-At some point soon, we believe that we’ll have a great opportunity to deploy some of the cash raised, cash on the sidelines or cash in bank accounts into productive investments that generate income or return.
+At some point soon, we believe that we’ll have a great opportunity to deploy some of the cash raised earlier in the year, cash on the sidelines or cash in bank accounts into productive investments that generate income or future returns.
 Hang in there, this is not easy and we are here to talk anytime.
-And, stay tuned...